PDFBench: A Benchmark for De novo Protein Design from Function: Limitations

-\paragraph{Diversity} Given the N sequences \(\mathcal{P} = (P_1, P_2, ..., P_N)\) designed from the same desciption, we employ MMseqs2 to compute the similarity between each pair of sequences in \(\mathcal{P}\).
+\paragraph{Sequence Diversity} Given the \(N\) sequences \(\mathcal{P} = (P_1, P_2, ..., P_N)\) designed from the same description, we employ MMseqs2 to compute the similarity between each pair of sequences in \(\mathcal{P}\).
 The same as Novelty, we obtain each diversity \(div_i\) via \(1 - sim_i\) if the similarity between two sequences can be computed, otherwise \(1\), which means the two sequences are totally different.
-Finally, The Diversity is defined as:
+Finally, \textbf{Diversity-Seq} is defined as: